Public housing estates in Tai Wai: Hin Keng Estate / Hin Yiu Estate

 Hin Keng Estate (顯徑邨) is a mixed public and TPS estate at the south of Tai Wai.
 Named for nearby Hin Tin Village (顯田村) and Keng Hau Village (徑口村), the estate consists of 8 residential buildings completed between 1986 and 1989.
 Some of the flats were sold to tenants through Tenants Purchase Scheme Phase 3 in 2000.
 There is another adjacent public estate, Hin Yiu Estate (顯耀邨), which has only one residential building.

 Since Hin Keng Estate is far away from MTR Tai Wai station, the main transportation is buses and minibuses currently in there.
-In the future, Hin Keng station of Sha Tin to Central Link is proposed to be built near Hin Keng Estate to provide railway service for Hin Keng residents.
-The station opened for public service on 14 February 2020.
+On 14 February 2020, Hin Keng station was opened to provide railway service to Hin Keng residents as part of the Sha Tin to Central Link project.
+The station is now served by the Tuen Ma line.